A Lifetime of Caring and Giving

 Beyond UofL, and as a lifelong appreciator of the arts, Gail supports and is involved with numerous cultural organizations throughout Kentucky.

-To learn more about setting up a gift that also provides an income stream during your lifetime, please contact the Office for Estate and Gift Planning at (502) 852-5051 or email@example.com.
+To learn more about setting up a gift that also provides an income stream during your lifetime, please contact Kathryn Sides at (502) 852-5051 or firstname.lastname@example.org.

 Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Annuities are subject to regulation by the State of California.
 Payments under such agreements, however, are not protected or otherwise guaranteed by any government agency or the California Life and Health Insurance Guarantee Association.
 A charitable gift annuity is not regulated by the Oklahoma Insurance Department and is not protected by a guaranty association affiliated with the Oklahoma Insurance Department.
 Charitable gift annuities are not regulated by and are not under the jurisdiction of the South Dakota Division of Insurance.